-The image is 256-by-256 Cameraman+ i Barbara (CiB).
-We use the randomly phased probe $\mu^{00}(\mathbf{n}) = \exp[i\phi(\mathbf{n})]$ where $[\phi(\mathbf{n})]$ are 60 × 60 i.i.d. uniform random variables over $[0, 2\pi)$.
-We let δ_k^1 (resp. δ{kl}^1) and δ_l^2 (resp. δ{kl}^2) to be i.i.d. uniform random variables over [-4, 4].
-In other words, the adjacent probes overlap by an average of $1 - \tau/m = 50\%$.
+The object is the 256-by-256 Cameraman+ i Barbara (CiB) (Figure 3(a), (b)).
+We use the randomly phased probe whose phases are 60×60 independent and identically distributed (i.i.d.) uniform random variables over $[0, 2\pi)$ (Figure 3(c)).
+The randomly perturbed raster scans (41) and (42) have the average step size $\tau = 30$ and perturbations δ_k^1 (resp., δ{kl}^1) and δ_l^2 (resp., δ{kl}^2) which are i.i.d. uniform random variables over [-4, 4].
+The average overlapping ratio $1 - \tau/m = 50\%$ is near the theoretical minimum.

-When the probe steps outside of the boundary of the object domain, the area $\mathcal{M} \setminus \mathbb{Z}n^2$ needs special treatment in the reconstruction process.
+When the probe steps outside of the boundary of the object domain, the margin $\bigcup{kl} \mathcal{M}^{kl} \setminus \mathbb{Z}n^2$ needs special treatment in the reconstruction process.
+We test five different boundary conditions.
+The periodic boundary condition forces the slope r in the linear phase ambiguity to be integer-valued.
+The dark-field and bright-field boundary conditions assume zero and nonzero (=100 in the simulation) values, respectively, in the margin.
+Depending our knowledge of the boundary condition, we may or may not enforce it.

-The periodic boundary condition forces the slope \mathbf{r} in the linear phase ambiguity to be integers.
-The dark-field and bright-field boundary conditions assume zero and nonzero (= 100 in the simulation) values, respectively, in $\mathcal{M} \setminus \mathbb{Z}n^2$.
-When the bright-field boundary condition is present in the simulation data and enforced in reconstruction, the linear phase ambiguity disappears from the object estimate.
-On the contrary, enforcing the dark-field boundary condition can not remove the linear phase ambiguity.
-In both cases, however, enforcement of boundary condition in reconstruction speeds up the convergence as shown in Figure 3.
+Figure 4 shows RE over 100 epochs for the sampling schemes (41) and (42), with each curve corresponding to one run under a different boundary condition.
+In each case, (42) outperforms (41) with a faster convergence rate.
+This suggests that a higher level of disorder in the sampling scheme is better for ptychohgraphy (see also [3] and [11]).
+On the other hand, the regular raster scan (with $\tau > 1$) results in a non-vanishing RE (not shown) since the initialization condition (88) includes many other fixed points associated with the ambiguities given in Theorem 4.3.

-Figure 3 shows that the sampling scheme (41) generally outperforms (40) with a faster convergence rate, indicating that higher level of disorder in the grid pattern is better for blind ptychohgraphy.
+For both perturbed schemes, the periodic boundary condition produces the fastest convergence, while the unenforced dark-field condition produces the slowest one.
+The constant bright-field boundary condition, when adopted and enforced, removes the affine phase ambiguity from the object estimate (i.e., $\mathbf{r} = 0$).
+Enforcing the dark-field boundary condition, however, does not remove the affine phase ambiguity.
+In both cases, enforcement of boundary condition speeds up the convergence.

-7. Conclusions
+FIG. 4.
+RE versus epoch for various boundary conditions with the sampling scheme (a) (41) and (b) (42).
+The difference in the vertical ranges in (a) and (b) indicates faster convergence with (42).

-We have studied the artifacts in blind ptychographic reconstruction from the perspective of uniqueness theory of inverse problems and identified the periodic ambiguities in the raster scan ptychography as the raster grid pathology reported in the optics literature.
+7. Conclusion.
+We have studied the artifacts in blind ptychographic reconstruction from the perspective of uniqueness theory of inverse problems, in addition to the inherent ambiguities of a constant scaling factor and an affine phase factor.
+We have given a complete characterization of blind ptychographic ambiguities for the regular raster scan including the periodic and nonperiodic ambiguities.

-We have given a complete characterization of blind ptychographic ambiguities for the raster scan including the periodic and non-periodic ambiguities.
-The non-periodic ambiguity have an affine profile mirroring that of the block phases.
+The periodic ambiguities are the raster grid pathology reported in the optics literature, while the nonperiodic ambiguities have an affine profile varying on the intermediate scale of $\tau \times \tau$ block, instead of the fine scale of pixels as the affine phase factor.
 To the best of our knowledge, such an ambiguity has not been reported in the literature.

-We have presented a slightly perturbed under-shifted raster scan and proved that such a scheme can remove all the ambiguities except for those inherent to any blind ptychography, namely the scaling factor and the affine phase ambiguity.
-In comparison, the same goal is approached in [1] not by changing the raster scan but by considering only a set of generic objects.
+We have proved that a slightly perturbed undershifted raster scan can remove all the ambiguities except for those inherent to any blind ptychography.
+In comparison, the same goal is approached in [1] not by changing the raster scan but by restricting to a set of generic objects.